influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.8/administration/migrate-to-chronograf-cluster.md

 3. [Install and start `etcd`](/chronograf/v1.8/guides/high-availability-etcd#install-and-start-etcd).

 4. Run the following command, specifying the local BoltDB file and the `etcd` endpoint beginning with `etcd://`.
-(We recommend adding the prefix `bolt://` to an absolute path, but a relative path without the prefix is also accepted.)
+(We recommend adding the prefix `bolt://` to an absolute path.
+To specify a relative path to the BoltDB file, the prefix cannot be used.)

 ```sh
 $ chronoctl migrate -f bolt:///path/to/chronograf-v1.db -t etcd://localhost:2379